MontanaFlossCo/Flint-Documentation/guides/focus.md

 ---
 title: Focus
-subtitle: Debug specific features with Focus
+subtitle: Debug specific features with Focus, narrowing down the debug output to only the information you need.
 tags:
     - debug
     - logging